CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Blue beaker icon

-Routine lab tests normal, as well as TSH, B12, and folate
+Routine lab tests normal, as well as TSH, B12, and folate6

 Blue PET scan icon